Germanium: Occurrence

 Germanium is created by stellar nucleosynthesis, mostly by the s-process in asymptotic giant branch stars.
 The s-process is a slow neutron capture of lighter elements inside pulsating red giant stars.
 Germanium has been detected in some of the most distant stars and in the atmosphere of Jupiter.

 Germanium's abundance in the Earth's crust is approximately 1.6 ppm.
 Only a few minerals like argyrodite, briartite, germanite, renierite and sphalerite contain appreciable amounts of germanium.
 Only few of them (especially germanite) are, very rarely, found in mineable amounts.

 Some zinc–copper–lead ore bodies contain enough germanium to justify extraction from the final ore concentrate.
-An unusual natural enrichment process causes a high content of germanium in some coal seams, discovered by Victor Moritz Goldschmidt during a broad survey for germanium deposits.
+An unusual natural enrichment process causes a high content of germanium in some coal seams, as discovered by Victor Moritz Goldschmidt during a broad survey for germanium deposits.
 The highest concentration ever found was in Hartley coal ash with as much as 1.6% germanium.
 The coal deposits near Xilinhaote, Inner Mongolia, contain an estimated 1600 tonnes of germanium.